 As set out above, with the exception of those proposals that have already been implemented, the policies contained in the Local Plan have been saved beyond the 3 year period since it was adopted by the Government through the powers of the Secretary of State.
 Until the adoption of a new local plan, the Local Plan will therefore provide the basis for determining planning applications for the purposes of Section 38(6) of the Town and Country Planning Act along with the Governments National Planning Policy Framework.

 Section 113 of The Localism Act (2011) includes the requirement to produce an Authority Monitoring Report (AMR).
 Authorities can choose which targets and indicators to include in the report as long as they are in line with the relevant UK and EU legislation.
 Their primary purpose is to share the performance and achievements of the planning service with the local community.
-The Act requires every authority to produce a series of reports containing information on the implementation of the Local Development Scheme, the progress and effectiveness of the Local Plan, and the extent to which planning policies set out in the Local Plan documents are being achieved.
+The Act requires every authority to produce a series of reports containing information on the implementation and effectiveness of the Local Plan, and the extent to which planning policies set out in the Local Plan documents are being achieved.

 Supplementary Planning Documents

-As part of the Local Development Framework, a variety of documents have been produced since 2004.
+As part of the Local Plan, a variety of documents have been produced since 2004.
 These Supplementary Planning Documents (SPD) help inform and assist in the application of policies when decisions are made on planning applications.
+These include:

 The Isles of Scilly Design Guide was approved in 2006 to complement the Local Plan and the AONB Management Plan.
 It offers clear and practical guidance in order to achieve high quality and sustainable design and ensure the special character of Scilly is retained and where possible enhanced.